HsinChang/CNL-tree-ranking/reading_notes.md

 *K_softAND:* only require the center-piece nodes to have strong connections to $k$-out-of-$Q$ query nodes.
 But the end users still need to specify such a parameter k which is not necessarily an easy task for applications like graph anomaly detection.
-#### Methodology
-**Goodness** the more
-’good’/important nodes (wrt the source queries) it contains, the better H is.

-*penalizing g the famous nodes before row normalization for social network.*

-### Summary
-all three papers handle more than 2 query nodes, more specifically ESPRESSO handles
 # Graph Simplification
 ## works and related works already done in the group
 ### Irène's work